Indigenous Mythic Historical Thriller · The Northwest Coast · 1862

 Arthur Wellington Clah's journals.

-When smallpox reached Fort Simpson in 1862 — the epidemic at the heart of this film — Clah counted the dead himself.
+Then smallpox came to Fort Simpson, 1862 — the heart of this film.
+Clah counted his own dead.
 363 Tsimshian.
 266 at Fort Simpson alone.
-He wrote every number down.
+Every name.
+Every number.
+By hand.

-When Iverson touched those pages in London, she knew she had to finish the screenplay.
+When Tobi held those pages in London, she knew she had to finish.

 Arthur Wellington Clah's journals at the Wellcome Collection, London